fpereiracalvo/fjv-modules/README.md

 # General

-Fjv.Modules is a library that offer a pattern to bind classes and methods that will be activated by command-line argument.
+Fjv.Modules help you to create command-line applications propousing a pattern to make classes as command modules that will be binded and runned in on demand manner.

-Put or remove modules easily and the ModuleFactory take care to find your classes inside the specified assembly or assemblies.

 ```csharp
 // load module classes automatically.